 Your cut flower dreams will be cut short if you don’t have an area that gets 8 or more hours of direct sunlight a day.
 Sure, there are some cut flowers that can withstand part shade, but there’s not enough of them to have a constant supply of flowers.

 If you’re growing for personal use, you don’t need acres and acres of land either.
 You can grow in as little of space as a row in your vegetable garden, or even devote a couple of large containers or a raised bed to it.
 In 2020, the bulk of my personal cut flower garden was in a 12 -foot by 20-foot space in my urban backyard–not a large space, especially by flower farmer standards.

 Plan Out your Garden

-Once you know how much space you have available, it’s now time to make a plan for your beautiful garden.
-If you don’t have a garden planner already, you can grab my free one here:
+Once you know how much space you have available, it’s time to plan for your beautiful garden.
+If you don’t have a garden planner already, you can grab one of my designs here: Pretty & Practical Garden Planner, Flower Farmer Garden Planner.

 You’ll want to figure out what types of flowers to grow, and make sure you have a good mix of large and small flowers, in different shapes and sizes, as well as enough greenery and filler flowers.
 Every new gardener always plants too many hero flowers and not enough supporting flowers and greens in their first couple of years.

 You’ll also need to consider how confident you feel about growing flowers and seed starting.
 Some flowers, like Lisianthus, have a long date to maturity and can be tricky to grow.
 Others, like Sunflowers and Zinnias, can be direct sown and are very easy to grow.

 If this is your very first year and you’re relatively new to gardening, I recommend sticking to mostly annuals from seed, as well as growing a few perennials that will bloom well the first year, like Asiatic Lilies, Daffodils, and Tulips.